EpocDotFr/crowdmixer/README.md

 Let the crowd make its own mix without hassling you.

+## Supported audio file formats

+CrowdMixer maintain its own music library database.
+The following audio file formats are supported by the CrowdMixer music
+indexer:

+  - `.mp3`, `.m4a`
+  - `.ogg`, `.oga`, `.opus`
+  - `.flac`
+  - `.wma`
+  - `.wav`

 ## Supported audio players

 CrowdMixer requires to be ran on the same computer that is running your prefered audio player.

 Some audio players - which may or may not be listed below - support being controlled remotely, but CrowdMixer doesn't support this feature yet.

-The method used to control an audio player is choosed regarding three criteria:
+The method used to control an audio player from CrowdMixer is choosed regarding three criteria:

-  - **Simplicity of implementation:** CLI is easier than TCP, HTTP is easier than TCP, etc.
+  1. **Simplicity of implementation:** CLI is easier than everything, HTTP is easier than raw TCP, etc.
-  - **Cross-platformness:** CLI is fully cross-platform, dbus is only supported on Linux-based operating systems, etc. This criteria depends of course of the operating system availability of the audio player.
+  2. **Cross-platformness:** CLI is fully cross-platform, dbus is only supported on Linux-based operating systems, etc. This criteria depends of course of the operating system availability of the audio player.
-  - **As native as possible**: Doesn't require installation of a third-party software.
+  3. **As native as possible**: Doesn't require installation of a third-party software like a plugin, etc.

 | Name | Windows | Linux | Mac OS | Method used |
 |------|---------|-------|--------|-------------|